1 Introduction

 GWR models allow for localised variations in relationships between property prices and their determinants.
 This approach enables a more granular understanding of spatial heterogeneity.
 For example, in Singapore, GWR models revealed how proximity to parks and transit stations significantly impacts public housing prices, demonstrating the importance of localised spatial factors (Cao et al. 2019).
 Similarly, development mechanisms in the Greater Beijing Area exhibit spatial heterogeneity, with local variations in development factors, confirmed using GWR methodology (Yu 2006).

 Each of the SAR and GWR models are easily extended to incorporate temporal dynamics.
-In essence, the time element adds an additional dimension to the data, and are treated as a non-homogenous block in the model, which allows the estimation of time-related parameters.
+In essence, the time element adds an additional dimension to the data, and are treated as a non-homogeneous blocks in the model, which allows the estimation of time-related parameters.
 These models are particularly valuable in rapidly evolving urban markets where property values are influenced by dynamic factors like economic cycles and infrastructure development.
 In the interest of brevity, the key references are listed and the reader is invited to peruse them.
 See (Elhorst 2022; Elhorst 2014) for Dynamic General Nested Spatial Models (Dynamic GNSM), the time extension of SAR.
 See (Huang et al. 2010) for a discussion of geographically and temporally weighted regresion (GTWR), the time extension of GWR.

 Global applications of spatio-temporal analyses underscore the diverse factors driving property values.
 In Tehran, for instance, a GTWR model significantly outperformed traditional models in capturing both spatial and temporal variations in housing prices, offering deeper insights into market trends (Soltani et al. 2021).
 In Beijing, the effects of property attributes like size and age vary significantly across urban and suburban areas, while proximity to amenities like schools and metro stations plays a crucial role (Crespo and Grêt-Regamey 2013; Duan et al. 2021).
 Similarly, in Islamabad, proximity to slum areas negatively affects property values, illustrating the influence of neighbourhood effects on housing markets (Hussain et al. 2019).